 The story of Noah and the flood has captivated millions of people, but if you’re not familiar with the details of this biblical story, it can be hard to know where to start reading it.
 After all, there are several different accounts of the flood in the Bible, which one should you read?
 Where should you start?
 The following outline on Noah and the flood will help answer those questions.

 The deluge (Heb. mabbûl and gr. kataklusmós), was a great global cataclysm of waters.
-God through underground waters and heavy rains manifested his justice on a world full of wickedness, and his grace on Noah and his family.
-Biblical teachers date this historical event approximately 2300 years BC.
+God through underground waters and heavy rains manifested his justice in a world full of wickedness, and his grace on Noah and his family.
+Biblical teachers date this historical event to approximately 2300 years BC.
 Moses recorded it in his book of Genesis. (read Genesis 6:1–9:17)

 In the unfolding of redemptive history, Adam and Eve sinned against God and sin entered the world and humanity.
 From that moment, the evil of men began to grow on earth, their plans and thoughts were always inclined to sin.
 That is why God decided, in his justice, to end all living beings through the flood.
 (Genesis 6:5,7,11–13,17; Genesis 2:16-17; Genesis 3:6-7; Romans 5:12-21)